dennis-hamester/wlcppgen/README.md

                                    written wrapper is more useful.
       --include-guard (=_WLCPP_)   Name of the include guard.
       --indent (=4)                Number of spaces or tabs to indent.
-      --indent_tabs                Indent using tabs instead of spaces.
+      --indent-tabs                Indent using tabs instead of spaces.
       --linewidth (=80)            Maximum linewidth.
 Currently not very useful, because it is only respected
                                    for comments and indentation is not taken into account.